In 2017, the maximum assessable earning is $76,086.

 Will minimum compensation & our minimum average weekly earnings change?

-However, you may see a change on your cheque based on your net income if federal or provincial tax changes are made.
+You may also see a change on your cheque based on your net income because of federal or provincial tax changes.

 Do my CPP disability benefits affect my cheque?